KiwiKid/openscadgen/README.md

 openscadgen is a simple tool for generating a specific a set of .stl files (or other openscad export formats) from one (or many!) openscad files and a simple human-readable toml config file.
-The config file allows for
+The config file allows for parameter combinations, multiple input files, image generation, and organized output management.

 The goal of the tool is to ease the development, management, production and distribution of large numbers designs or design options based on single openscad file.

 A simpler alterative to programmatic wrappers like Makefiles, AnchorSCAD, LuaCAD, PythonSCAD - designed provides a more accessible/structured approach